Patriots vs. Seahawks prediction, odds, game date, betting line: 2026 Super Bowl picks by proven model

 The matchup for Super Bowl LX is set, with the New England Patriots taking on the Seattle Seahawks on Sunday, Feb.
 8. For the first time in the history of The Big Game, each team ranks in the top four in both scoring offense and scoring defense, providing a balanced Super Bowl 60 matchup.
 New England (14-3) went on the road to defeat Denver, 10-7, in the AFC Championship Game, while Seattle (14-3) held off the Rams, 31-27, to claim the NFC Title Game.
 The 2026 Super Bowl is a rematch from 11 years ago when the Pats prevailed 28-24 to win Super Bowl XLIX.
 New England quarterback Drake Maye didn't practice on Friday due to an illness.

 Kickoff is at 6:30 p.m.
 ET from Levi's Stadium in Santa Clara, Calif.
 The Seahawks are 11-9 all-time versus New England.
-Seattle is the 4.5-point favorite in the latest Seahawks vs. Patriots odds from DraftKings Sportsbook, while the over/under for total points is 45.5, with the Over slightly favored at -112 and the Under a -108..
+Seattle is the 4.5-point favorite in the latest Seahawks vs. Patriots odds from DraftKings Sportsbook, while the over/under for total points is 45.5, with the Over slightly favored at -112 and the Under a -108.
+Seattle is at -229 on the money line (risk $229 to win $100).
 Before making any Patriots vs. Seahawks picks, check out the NFL predictions from the SportsLine Projection Model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters the 2026 Super Bowl on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.